jllcalorio/data-analysis-in-python-for-complete-beginners/content/beginning/operators.md

 This includes mathematical operators, comparative operators, etc.

-{% include question.html header="Arithmetic Operators" text="
+{% include question.html header="Arithmetic Operators

 Performing mathematical operators can be done in Python.
 If you remember PEMDAS, yes, it can be done.